jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Here, suddenly, the number "2.0" has been turned into "20"!
 There are three ways to get around this problem:

-1. Assigning all non-delmiter strings to symbols.
+1. Assigning all non-delimiter strings to symbols.
 In this case we would have to rewrite the definition of "number" as such::

       number     = _INT _FRAC? _EXP? ~